Structure of the context panel

 • Contact’s full name

-• Status (Active, Inactive) – see the helpdesk article Understanding contact status for details on what these statuses mean and how they’re determined.
+• Status (Active, Inactive)—see the article Understanding contact status for details on what these statuses mean and how they’re determined

 • Job title and company